Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 # Manage user groups

 User groups define the individual permissions that a user assigned to this group has in the *Actindo Core1 Platform*.
 In opposite to the users are user groups not global.
 Group rights are valid for the current instance only.
 This means that they are not shared between the main account and the sandboxes.
 If you add a user to a group, the user is automatically listed for this sandbox.
-If you want to remove a user from a sandbox, you need to remove him/her from all groups.
+If you want to remove a user from a sandbox, you need to remove him&frasl;her from all groups.